 with drainage.

-Plants love the nitrogen in coffee grounds.
+love the nitrogen in coffee grounds.
 Add coffee grounds to your

 compost or add to flower beds.
 Pour left over coffee on roses or